kolergy/Exocoetidae/README.md

 # Exocoetidae
-Tentative of autonomous flying fish for ESP-8266 programmed with Arduino IDE Rough positionning based on Wifi RSSI
+Tentative of autonomous flying fish for ESP-8266 programmed with Arduino IDE.
+Rough positionning of the fish based on Wifi RSSI